 Ease of Assembly

 Aventon has their packaging and delivery of bikes dialed, and the Aventure arrived mostly assembled with only a few easy steps remaining to complete the job.
 Due to this bike's heavy weight and the size of the box that it comes in, we recommend a second set of hands to assist with moving it around and removing it from the box.
 Otherwise, the assembly can easily be completed by one person, even if you aren't that familiar with bicycles.

 Once the bike is removed from the box and its protective packing materials, the remaining assembly is easily completed with the included tools and detailed instructions that can be found on the Aventon website.
 The primary steps remaining include attaching the stem and handlebar, the front wheel, seat/seatpost, and pedals.
 Once those simple steps are completed, the Aventure is ready to ride.
-In total, it took right around 40 minutes including unboxing to get this bike rolling.
+In total, it took around 40 minutes, including unboxing, to get this bike rolling.

 If you're looking for an electric bike to take on adventures, look no further than the Aventon Aventure.
 With fat tires, front suspension, and quality components, this bike is ready to handle anything short of full-on mountain biking.
-It's impressively powerful with a 750W motor while its 720Wh battery gives it a respectable distance range.
-A quality interface that includes the Aventon companion App, makes it easy to control the bike, adjust settings, and record your rides.
+The Aventure's 750W motor is impressively powerful, and its 720Wh battery gives it a respectable distance range.
+The Aventon companion app and a quality interface make it easy to control the bike, adjust settings, and record your rides.
 Add to that a super sleek design with excellent battery integration, and you've got a bike that not only performs well but looks good too.

 — Jeremy Benson